zikula/core/docs/README.md

 website and application development.
 See the [features section](#features-of-zikula) below for more information.

-Zikula also features an [MDSD](https://en.wikipedia.org/wiki/Model-driven_engineering) tool for rapid prototyping and module development called [ModuleStudio](https://modulestudio.de/en/) or MOST.
+Zikula also features an [MDSD](https://en.wikipedia.org/wiki/Model-driven_engineering) tool for rapid prototyping and bundle development called [ModuleStudio](https://modulestudio.de/en/) or MOST.

 ## Some features of Zikula Core system